3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 }
 ```

-You can write the whole arrow function on one line, and if you only have one parameter, you don't have to put it in parens.
+If your arrow function is short, you can write the whole arrow function on one line, and if you only have one parameter, you don't even have to put it in parens.
 Check out this even more concise syntax:

 ```js
 // ES2015